 Program Highlights for Torino, Italy

 - Join unique business visits, guest lectures, and overnight trips to enhance class work and knowledge of the culture and local industries, including cars, food, wine, design, and more.

-- Take advantage of the perfect location in the center of Europe and between the mountains and sea—with fast trains and low cost airlines making travel easy and convenient
+- Take advantage of the perfect location in the center of Europe and between the Italian Alps and the sea—with fast trains and low cost airlines making travel easy and convenient.

 Why Study In Torino?